 What can you do?

 The most important of these recommendations is to never put FOG down the drain.
-Even the smallest amount of fats, oils and grease will solidify and stick to sewer.
+Even the smallest amount of fats, oils, and grease will solidify and stick to the sewer.
 You might think that it can’t do any harm to allow a small amount of grease to go down the drain as you’re cleaning up, especially if you rinse with very hot water.
-But hot water cools quickly, and so does hot grease.
+But hot water cools quickly and so does hot grease.
 When it cools, it solidifies.
-Imagine that tiny amount of grease that slips down your drain (multiplied several thousand times by all the sanitary sewer customers) solidifying as it cools, sticking to the insides of sewer pipes, trapping food particles and all kinds of other debris in the wastewater.
-Over time, this FOG can grow until the flow of water is obstructed and sewage begins to back up.
+Imagine that tiny amount of grease that slips down your drain (multiplied several thousand times by all the sanitary sewer customers) solidifying as it cools, sticking to the insides of sewer pipes, trapping food particles, and all kinds of other debris in the wastewater.
+Over time, this FOG can grow, until the flow of water is obstructed and sewage begins to back up.

-Even with the most diligent of efforts some FOG will find its way into the drain, but following the guidelines listed below will have a tremendous impact on our battle to prevent FOG related SSO’s.
+Even with the most diligent of efforts, some FOG will find their way into the drain, but following the guidelines listed below will have a tremendous impact on our battle to prevent FOG-related SSO’s.

-- Larger quantities of fats, oils and grease left in pans from cooking should be scraped off using a spatula and placed in a can or jar and stored in the refrigerator or freezer.
-Once you have filled the container you can call or email SPMUD and we’ll come to your house and pick up your FOG for FREE!
+- Larger quantities of fats, oils, and grease left in pans from cooking should be scraped off using a spatula, placed in a can or jar, and stored in the refrigerator or freezer.
+Once you have filled the container you can call (916) 886-2976 or email us and we’ll come to your house and pick up your FOG for FREE!

 - Alternatively, take your FOG to the Western Placer Waste Management Authority’s Household Hazardous Waste Facility (HHW) www.wpwma.com.